open-mmlab/mmtracking/docs/en/user_guides/1_config.md

 **Use intermediate variables in configs**

-Some intermediate variables are used in the configs files, like `t`rain_pipeline`/`test_pipeline` in datasets.
+Some intermediate variables are used in the configs files, like `train_pipeline`/`test_pipeline` in datasets.
 It's worth noting that when modifying intermediate variables in the children configs, user need to pass the intermediate variables into corresponding fields again.
-For example, we would like to use testing strategy of adaptive stride to test a SELSA. ref_img_sampler is intermediate variable we would like modify.
+For example, we would like to use testing strategy of adaptive stride to test SELSA. ref_img_sampler is intermediate variable we would like to modify.

 ```python
 _base_ = ['./selsa_faster-rcnn-resnet50-dc5_8x1bs-7e_imagenetvid.py']